 At least one human study has noted PQQ supplements can reduce inflammation.
 This was a small study consisting of only 10 people.
 There was no placebo group either.

 Can this substance help the brain function better?
 Researchers in Japan noted pyrroloquinoline quinone improved blood flow to the prefrontal cortex of the brain when it was given to 20 people for 12 weeks.
 The prefrontal cortex is involved in complex thinking processes like decision making and personality.

 Research like this may be why pyrroloquinoline quinone is of interest to those with dementia.
-Its intriguing although there is no proof supplements help people with Alzheimer's or other forms of dementia.
+It's intriguing although there is no proof this means it helps Alzheimer's or other forms of dementia.

 This study used a specific supplement called BioPQQ.

-Rat studies hint PQQ may help protect against strokes.
-So far though there is no direct human proof pyrroloquinoline quinone supplements reduces stroke risk in people.
+Rat studies suggest PQQ may help protect against strokes.
+So far though there is no direct human proof pyrroloquinoline quinone supplements reduce stroke risk in people.

 There is also some interest that the supplement may help people with concussions and other forms of traumatic brain injury.
 While encouraging, the proof for it helping brain injury is preliminary and based mostly on lab animal evidence.

 PQQ and Diabetes

 Diabetes is the 7th leading cause of death in the US.
 Anything that can done to stabilize blood sugar and insulin levels will improve this health condition.
 At least one study has found PQQ reduces CRP levels.
 CRP is a marker of cell inflammation.
 Since diabetes increases cell inflammation, in theory, the supplement may help.
 But it will take human research to know for sure.